Ceremony to confer an honorary doctorate from the University of Montpellier on Jean-Jacques Muyembe

 Jean-Jacques Muyembe, co-discoverer of the Ebola virus

-Jean-Jacques Muyembe is a Congolese virologist born in 1942, best known as one of the co-discoverers of the Ebola virus in 1976.
-A professor of microbiology at the Faculty of Medicine of the University of Kinshasa, he is also the director general of the National Institute for Biomedical Research (INRB) of the Democratic Republic of Congo (DRC).
+Jean-Jacques Muyembe is a Congolese virologist born in 1942, best known for being one of the co-discoverers of the Ebola virus in 1976.
+A professor of microbiology at the Faculty of Medicine of the University of Kinshasa, he is also the director general of the National Institute for Biomedical Research (INRB) in the Democratic Republic of the Congo (DRC).
 Jean-Jacques Muyembe was part of the team at the Catholic mission hospital in Yambuku that investigated the first Ebola outbreak in 1976.
-In August 2019, a molecule he developed in collaboration with American researchers proved to be effective against the Ebola virus.
-To mark the occasion, he will present a lecture entitled "From the discovery of the Ebola virus to its control" on December 9 (during the award ceremony).
+In August 2019, a compound he developed in collaboration with American researchers proved effective against the Ebola virus.
+To mark the occasion, he will deliver a lecture titled “From the Discovery of the Ebola Virus to Its Control” on December 9 (during the degree conferral ceremony).

-Signing of the agreement " Research Platform on Global Health in the Democratic Republic of Congo" (PRISME RDC)
+Signing of the agreement for the Research Platform on Global Health in the Democratic Republic of the Congo” (PRISME DRC)

-This scientific collaboration platform aims to promote research projects, training initiatives, and national capacity building, designed through a concerted effort between Congolese institutions (ANRS Emerging Infectious Diseases / IRD / INSERM / University of Montpellier / INRB / Ministry of Public Health of the Democratic Republic of Congo / University of Kinshasa / French Embassy in the DRC).
+This scientific collaboration platform aims to support the implementation of research projects, training initiatives, and national capacity-building efforts, developed through a collaborative effort among Congolese institutions (ANRS Emerging Infectious Diseases / IRD / INSERM / University of Montpellier / INRB / Ministry of Public Health of the Democratic Republic of the Congo / University of Kinshasa / French Embassy in the DRC).

 Practical information:

-Location: Anatomy Amphitheater, Faculty of Medicine, University of Montpellier – 2 rue de l’École de médecine
+Location: Anatomy Lecture Hall, Faculty of Medicine, University of Montpellier – 2 rue de l’École de médecine

 Registration: here

-* Created in 1918, the title of Doctor Honoris Causa pays tribute to foreign personalities who highlight and echo the values of the University through their contribution to the world of ideas, culture, arts, and sciences.
-Awarded during a solemn ceremony, this academic title is the most distinguished and prestigious that can be awarded by the University of Montpellier.
+* Established in 1918, the title of Doctor Honoris Causa honors distinguished foreign figures who embody and reflect the University’s values through their contributions to the worlds of ideas, culture, the arts, and science.
+Awarded during a formal ceremony, this academic title is the highest and most prestigious honor bestowed by the University of Montpellier.